taratran/kwk-level-2-lecture-003-html-part-1/README.md

 We'll return to talk more in depth about HTML later, but with _only_ what we've covered so far, you are all capable of creating the structure of entire webpages.

-Our examples are very stylish just yet, and that is okay!
-HTML is really the _skeleton_ of a web page and we need to know it before we can start adding in all the stylish parts.
+Our examples aren't very stylish just yet, and that is okay!
+HTML is really the _skeleton_ of a web page.
+We need to know it before we can start adding in all the pizzazz.